sypets/migrate2composer/README.rst

 * your installed third party extensions (only active extensions will be considered)
 * the PHP version currently used
-* the web root directory
+* the web root directory name
 * if **helhum/typo3-console** is installed: in that case a "scripts" section will be added to your composer.json (if you use the default template)